-- 20. City & Hackney CCG have proposed an integrated commissioning model for the City on London built on the pooling of health, social care and public health funding into one budget that is consistent with the Hackney devolution pilot.
+- 20. City and Hackney CCG has proposed an integrated commissioning model for the City of London built on the pooling of health, social care and public health funding into one budget that is consistent with the Hackney devolution pilot.
 The detailed scope of the funding and governance arrangements to be included in the model would need to be agreed by Members at a later date.
-The CCG are keen to have this model in operation by April 2017 but the City of London Corporation can agree phasing of the model in a way that works best for the Corporation. - 21.
-It is proposed that there would be separate pooled budgets between City & Hackney CCG and the London Borough of Hackney and between City & Hackney CCG and the City of London Corporation. - 22.
-The pooled budgets would be legally agreed through a Section 75 (s75) agreement (NHS Bodies and Local Authorities Partnerships Regulations 2000) which allows health and local authority funding to be pooled.
-In effect this ring fences the funding for the services set out in the agreement. - 23.
-It is currently proposed that an Integrated Commissioning Board would be set up between the City of London Corporation and the CCG (London Borough of Hackney would have their own board) to make decisions on use of the pooled budget.
-The board will include City of London Corporation Members and CCG Board Members.
-Each year, the City of London Corporation and the CCG would agree the make-up of the pooled budget and what decision making was delegated to the Integrated Commissioning Board.
-The Integrated Commissioning Board could also play a role in providing a steer on the planning of all health and social services (the ones not included in the pooled budget) to better support the alignment of service delivery and contracting to maximise improvements for local people. - 25.
-A steering group has been established with the CCG to explore what a model could look like and how any risks would be mitigated should a decision be made to proceed with the model. - 26.
-The steering group is committed to a gradual development of the proposal rather than a "big bang" on 1 April 2017 to ensure stability and minimise risk.
-The group has also agreed to define monthly gateways over the remainder of 2016/17 to help maintain momentum but to allow partners to confirm that they remain comfortable in proceeding with the development of the model. - 27.
-At this stage the integrated commissioning arrangement would only cover NHS services for patients registered at the Neaman Practice but discussions with other CCGs about joining in the pooling arrangements could occur in 2017/18 once a model is in place.
+The CCG is keen to have this model in operation by April 2017, but the City of London Corporation can agree phasing of the model in a way that works best for the Corporation. - 21.
+It is proposed that there would be separate pooled budgets between City and Hackney CCG and the London Borough of Hackney and between City and Hackney CCG and the City of London Corporation. - 22.
+The pooled budgets would be legally agreed through a Section 75 (s75) agreement (NHS Bodies and Local Authorities Partnership Regulations 2000), which allows health and local authority funding to be pooled.
+In effect, this ringfences the funding for the services set out in the agreement. - 23.
+It is currently proposed that an Integrated Commissioning Board would be set up between the City of London Corporation and the CCG (the London Borough of Hackney would have its own board) to make decisions on the use of the pooled budget.
+The board would include City of London Corporation Members and CCG Board Members.
+Each year, the City of London Corporation and the CCG would agree the make-up of the pooled budget and what decision-making would be delegated to the Integrated Commissioning Board.
+To maximise improvements for local people and better support the alignment of service delivery and contracting, the Integrated Commissioning Board could also provide a steer on all health and social services planning not otherwise included in the pooled budget. - 24.
+A steering group has been established with the CCG to explore what a model could look like and how any risks would be mitigated should a decision be made to proceed with the model.

-28. This paper seeks agreement from Members to explore the development of this model for the City of London Corporation.
+- 25. The steering group is committed to a gradual development of the proposal rather than a "big bang" on 1 April 2017 to ensure stability and minimise risk.
+The group has also agreed to define monthly gateways over the rest of 2016/17 to help maintain momentum and allow partners to confirm that they remain comfortable in proceeding with the development of the model. - 26.
+At this stage the integrated commissioning arrangement would only cover NHS services for patients registered at The Neaman Practice.
+However, discussions with other CCGs about joining the pooling arrangements could occur in 2017/18 once a model is in place. - 27.
+This paper seeks agreement from Members to explore the development of this model for the City of London Corporation.
 Further detail on governance and the financial framework for the model would be brought back to Members at a later date.